published agents

 runtime choices

 One agent.
-Three ways to run it.
+Multiple ways to run it.

 RuntimeHow it runsBest for